 In addition to her formal experience in these areas, Yvon gets the opportunity to practice church communications in practical ways.
 She and her husband Paul have worked in many areas of ministry in the church, including single adult ministry, adult education, and small group ministry.
-Yvon has taught Bible classes in many places and currently teaches Bible classes on-line through a podcast, blogs, and a Bible-teaching Academy available through www.Bible805.com.
+Yvon has taught Bible classes in many places and currently teaches periodically at her church and has Bible classes on-line available 24/7 through a podcast, blogs, videos, and a Bible-teaching Academy all available through www.Bible805.com.